arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 In linear regression, what is the prediction geometrically?

 **Answer:**
-Projection of target vector onto column space of features.
+Projection of the target vector onto the column space of features.

 ---